alexvpickering/alexvpickering.github.io/_posts/2016-06-16-surrogate-variable-analysis.md

 ---
 layout: post
-title: surrogate variable analysis
+title: Surrogate Variable Analysis
 date: 2016-06-16
-description: introduction and evaluation of surrogate variable analysis
+description: Using data to discover and account for unknown sources of variation.
 ---

 {% include htmlwidgets/surrogate-variable-analysis.html %}